The Plum Blossoms

+Provenance

 On September 8, 2005, it was purchased for New York's Museum of Modern Art by Henry Kravis and the new president of the museum, Marie-Josée Drouin.

-Private collection

 Previously, it had not been seen by the public since 1970.

 Late-period Matisse

 The Plum Blossoms is an example of one of the final group of oil paintings in Matisse's career.